 ] INSPECTION: There may be situations that require CONTRACTOR to televise an individual pipe segment from more than one direction, i.e. the camera is only able to televise 75% of the segment heading downstream, and the remaining 25% is televised heading upstream.
-The name of additional database files etc. produced in these circumstances shall be that unique upstream structure ID followed by the unique downstream structure ID followed by "1", "2" etc. Examples: Initial file name: SS-SR02- 01674_YYYYMMDD.MPG Additional file name(s): SS-SR02- 01674_YYYYMMDD_1.MPG (SS- SR02-01673=upstream structure ID, SS-SR02-01674=downstream structure ID, YYYYMMDD=8-digit date, 1 equals a subsequent video of the same sewer structure ID) Example file name for pipe segments associated with a relief sewer or multi- barreled sewer, facing downstream, between two identical structure IDs: SS-SR02-01673 = upstream structure ID; SS-SR02-01673 = upstream structure ID; SS-SR02-01673 = upstream structure ID; SS-SR02-01673 = upstream structure ID; SS-SR02-1673 = upstream structure ID; SS-SR02-1674 = downstream, between two identical structure ID; SS-SR02-1674 = downstream structure ID; 1,2 or 3 represent the pipe segment from left to right (facing downstream), YYYYMMDD = 8 digit date.
-The direction of camera pull versus The direction of camera pull versus the pipe flow must be noted in the - 2 inspection record in the database.
+The name of additional database files etc. produced in these circumstances shall be that unique upstream structure ID followed by the unique downstream structure ID followed by "1", "2" etc. Examples: Initial file name: SS-SR02- 01674_YYYMMDD.MPG Additional file name(s): SS-SR02- 01674_YYYYMMDD_1.MPG (SS- SR02-01673=upstream structure ID, SS-SR02-01674=downstream structure ID, YYYYMMDD=8-digit date, 1 equals a subsequent video of the same sewer structure ID) Example file name for pipe segments associated with a relief sewer or multi- barreled sewer, facing downstream, between two identical structure IDs: SS-SR02-01673: SS-SR02- 01674(1,2 or 3)YYYYMMDD.MPG (where SS- SR02-1673 = upstream structure ID; SS-SR02-1674 = downstream structure ID; 1,2 or 3 represent the pipe segment from left to right (facing downstream), YYYYMDD = 8 digit date.
+The direction of camera pull versus The direction of camera pull versus the pipe flow must be noted in the inspection record in the database.
 Video_File_Path Text 255 For digital recordings, path of the video file associated with this condition relative to the data file Path neutral